Zoning Board of Adjustment

 The Board of Adjustment is a three member panel, one of which must be a lawyer, appointed by the Mayor.
 The Board meets weekly to hear appeals to consider granting variances or special exceptions to the Zoning Ordinance.
 For more information on the Zoning Board of Adjustment, call (412) 255-2214.

 To receive the Zoning Board agendas via email, please contact Dolores Hanna at email@example.com or (412) 255-2473.

 The ZBA meets most Thursday mornings in the municipal building at 200 Ross Street, 1st Floor Conference Room, Pittsburgh.
 After entering the building from the Ross Street entrance, make a right and walk to the end of hallway to enter the Conference Room.

 Can I See the ZBA Agendas?

-The ZBA agendas are available on the Department of City Planning website at www.city.pittsburgh.pa.us/cp.
+The ZBA agendas are available here.
 The public is invited and encouraged to attend and testify on projects that impact their neighborhood.

 How do I Sign Up to Have My Case Heard?

 Please make an appointment with Svetlana Ipatova, Zoning Case Review Specialist, at firstname.lastname@example.org or (412) 255-2214 to sign up for your hearing.
 At that appointment, you will discuss if your project requires a hearing; which type of request (variance, exception, review, and/or appeal) the ZBA will consider; the hearing date; and your notification poster(s).
 You must bring: